 As we have planned WIN, we have consulted with local Council regularly.
 We remain open to incorporating other services as we lay the recycled water pipe network, if planning is underway for these.

 Independent environmental assessments have been undertaken on all WIN farms as well as along the WIN supply system (i.e. where we will lay pipes, build pump stations and storages).

 Wherever possible, our goal is to protect native species and habitat.
 However, the WIN project will impact some native trees and grassland.
 We are working with GrowWest and TreeWishes to identify the best solutions to offset these impacts.

 We are also addressing the energy consumption for the Western Irrigation Network.
 Pumping recycled water to the Parwan-Balliang farms will require significant energy consumption.
-High efficiency pumps will be selected to transfer recycled water to farmers under pressure allow irrigation to occur without re-pumping.
+High efficiency pumps will be selected to transfer recycled water to farmers under pressure to allow irrigation to occur without re-pumping.